Jocelyn-JE/HeroCtrl/README.md

 ## Description

-This is a Flutter mobile app to remotely control a GoPro Hero 3 camera
+This is a Flutter mobile app to remotely control a GoPro Hero 3+ Black camera

 ## Documentation